-So far, we have built on the notion of working life tables to decompose LE, distinguished period and cohort LEs, highlighted the importance of the time granularity for measuring the durations of various activities, and shown results for various partitionings of lifetime activities.
-These partitions, though, have only been one at a time, mostly the main activity (school, paid work, other), but in the previous section noting Stone's SSDS and demographic status in parallel to main activity.
+So far, we have built on the notion of working life tables to decompose LE, distinguished period and cohort LEs, highlighted the importance of the time granularity for measuring the durations of various activities, and shown results for various ways of partitioning lifetime activities.
+These partitions, though, have only been one at a time, primarily the main activity (school, paid work, other) as in Stone's SSDS "active sequence", and in the previous section also showing results for Stone's "passive sequence" based on demographic status.

 The next step in the GLT concept is tracking more than one kind of decomposition at a time, and looking at their joint impacts.
-This is shown in figure 7 in terms of a Venn diagram, where we focus on the three domains that are central to GLT, namely adequate money and health, and the time to enjoy them.
+This is shown in figure 7 in terms of a Venn diagram, where we focus on the three domains that are central to GLT, namely adequate money and health, and time to enjoy them.